-Crows from the Northwestern region typically exclusively prefer to hunt a specific type of mollusk, which is a larger shelled whelks.
+Crows from the Northwestern region typically exclusively prefer to hunt a specific type of mollusk, which is a larger shelled whelk.

-These birds resort to crack open the shells by dropping them onto the rocks, but they are also well known for eating anything edible that they can find.
+These birds resort to cracking open the shells by dropping them onto the rocks, but they are also well known for eating anything edible that they can find.

-It is somewhat customary for crows to employ object or food caching behavior or compulsively collecting or hoarding small things.
+It is somewhat customary for crows to employ object or food caching behavior or compulsively collect or hoard small things.

 While most corvids are omnivorous, often scavenging at carcasses, including roadkills, some of its species still rely on stored nuts due to their food caching, as earlier stated.